You know how to price your Chinese restaurant menu, but designing it has you stumped.

 - Chat with your staff and ask for references

 Once you have a few names, whittle down your list and start the interview process.
 Make sure you ask open-ended questions and assess the personality traits of your designer.
 For further tips on hiring the best talent download the ebook “Assembling the Dream Team.”

-Regardless, here are three menu design software options:
+Here are the two best menu design software options:

 Step 2: Create Your Chinese Restaurant Menu